sarahhenderson/Crafty-Social-Buttons/src/README.txt

 = 1.3.8 =
 * Added link buttons for Ebay, Vimeo and SpecificFeeds
+* Stopped email links opening a blank window
+* Added titles to share and link buttons

 = 1.3.7 =
 * Fixed Facebook share counts not appearing by switching to different Facebook API